Melania Trump announces NFT venture - NewsBreak

 Melania Trump announces NFT venture

-NEW YORK (AP) — In exchange for a cryptocurrency token, you can own a digital watercolor painting of Melania Trump’s eyes.
+In exchange for a cryptocurrency token, you can own a digital watercolor painting of Melania's Trump's eyes.

 Melania Trump will release NFTs “in regular intervals” on her website, according to a news release, with a portion of the proceeds going to foster children.
 It's unclear what percentage of the proceeds will be donated, or whether the donations will be given to specific foster child-related charities.
 An email inquiry about how the donations would be structured were not answered by Melania Trump's press contact.